 La Casa de Machado y Silvas

-Built in the early 1840s, this rectangular adobe on the plaza was a wedding present from José Manuel Machado to his daughter, María Antonia, and her husband, José Antonio Nicasio Silvas.
+Built in the early 1840s, this adobe which faces the plaza was a wedding present from José Manuel Machado to his daughter, María Antonia, and her husband, José Antonio Nicasio Silvas.
 It had four rooms and three doorways that opened onto the plaza.